lmcsu/qq-neural-anime-tg/README.md

 # Mode
 There's option `mode` in `config.ts` which currently takes two values:

-- `DIFFERENT_DIMENSION_ME` - default one, has rate limits, could generate only double compared images.
+- `DIFFERENT_DIMENSION_ME` - default one, has rate limits, could generate double compared images and cropped single images.
-- `AI_PAINTING_ANIME` - a little hack, has rate limits (already) and lets you also generate videos and single images that have better quality than combined ones.
+- `AI_PAINTING_ANIME` - a little hack, has rate limits (already) and lets you also generate videos and single images that have better quality.
 Seems like it works only with Chinese proxies.
 - `AIGCSDK_AI_PAINTING_ANIME` - another hack that generates single images much faster and has lower rate limits (yet).

 **Remember that all modes are unstable and their behavior may change at any time!**